oaglazunova/HDT-agentic-interop/README.md

 Modularity refers to the system's capacity to support the open development, testing, and integration of various virtual twin models.
 This flexibility encourages collaboration and facilitates the extension of the system with new functionalities.

 This prototype establishes a solid foundation for future expansion and improvement.
 To foster further development, this public repository is intended to serve as a collaborative resource for researchers and developers interested in advancing such systems.

-For detailed information about the project, please refer to the associated master's thesis paper [Thesis Paper (06-12-24 V2)](docs/Thesis%20paper%2006-12-24%20V2.pdf), titled:

-**"Designing an Interoperable and Modular System Architecture to Support the Development of Human Digital Twins for Promoting Healthy Lifestyle Behaviors"**

 The remainder of this README provides detailed information about the system components and instructions for deployment.